-A skeleton computation and pruning procedure is presented which permits obtaining simple and stable skeletons efficiently in bi-dimensional binary images.
+A skeleton computation and pruning procedure is introduced in this section which permits obtaining simple and stable skeletons efficiently in bidimensional binary images.
 The skeleton computation is performed using the Voronoi Tessellation and the pruning procedure is divided into two stages, the first one being extremely fast thanks to some properties proved in this section, and the second one being inspired by the pruning procedure presented in [6], but improved taking advantage of certain characteristics of Voronoi Skeletons.